 Did You know?

-The reason being that mass produced pedals have a higher level of quality control with these pedal companies being highly concerned with efficiency and accuracy of their production line aiming for a defect rate of little as 1%.
+The reason is that mass-produced pedals have a higher level of quality control with these pedal companies being highly concerned with the efficiency and accuracy of their production line aiming for a defect rate of little as 1%.